vidixha/soar-drone-editing/README.md

 [generated output](results/vace_trajectory_result/out_video.mp4).

-The generated video shows a correctly placed, recognizable car following the same path as the real one in the source, the first result in this project where an inserted object actually looked right.
+The generated video shows a correctly placed, recognizable car following the same path as the real one in the source.

 ## Setup (from a clean checkout)